Location of Berchtesgaden

 01 of 11

-Most foreigners come to Berchtesgaden to gawk at Kehlsteinhaus, better known as the the Eagle's Nest.
-This perch at 1,834 meters (6,017 feet) provides panoramic views of the surrounding Alps, but most people come to see where Hitler stepped foot....no matter how briefly.
+Most visitors come to Berchtesgaden to gawk at Kehlsteinhaus, better known as the Eagle's Nest.
+This 1,834 meter (6,017 feet) perch provides panoramic views of the surrounding Alps, but most people want to see where Hitler stepped foot....no matter how briefly.

 This outpost was a gift to Adolf Hitler on his 50th birthday in 1939.
-Lavish decor like a red marble fireplace gifted from Mussolini made this remote site perfect for receiving official guests of the state.
 The construction was difficult because of its location and includes Germany's steepest road which is still closed much of the year.
-A 400 foot elevator inside the mountain, powered by the same motor as a UBoot, performed the mammoth feat of transporting people up the final incline.
-Too bad Hitler's fear of heights and claustrophobia prevented him from visiting often.
+An elevator inside the mountain, powered by the same motor as a German submarine, climbs the 400-feet to the top.
+Lavish decor like a red marble fireplace from Mussolini made this remote site perfect for receiving official guests of the state.
+Too bad Hitler's fear of heights and claustrophobia prevented him from visiting more than a few times.

 As the Allies stormed across Europe, Kehlsteinhaus was a major capture.
 It was narrowly saved from bombings and though it was looted of artifacts, it still looks much as it did during the Third Reich's rule.

 The Bavarian State took over management in 1960 and opened the Eagle's Nest to the public with proceeds donated to charity.
-There is little mention of its former owner on-site and visitors could make use of the beer garden and restaurant without a thought to its darker history.
+There is little mention of its former owner on-site and visitors can enjoy the beer garden and restaurant without a thought of its WWII history.

 02 of 11